kgantchev/vitosha-tulip/README.md

 * Actions:
 	+ Executes the yarn snapshot script to download the latest tasks from ClickUp.
 	+ Builds the application using yarn build.
-	+ Deploys the application to vitosha-tulip.surge.sh.
+	+ Deploys the application to [vitosha-tulip.surge.sh](https://vitosha-tulip.surge.sh/)

 **Setting Up GitHub Actions Secrets**: